ammarsufyan/Coconut-Quality-Classification-Streamlit/README.md

-# Coconut Quality Classification App
+# Coconut Quality Classification Streamlit

 This project is an application for classifying the quality of coconuts using the K Nearest Neighbors algorithm.
 It is built with Streamlit for easy deployment.